Fludixx/serienstream-dl/README.md

 # serienstream-dl
-This tool works pretty simple, it generates a lot of accounts, when you register an account on serienstream.to you can watch 9 Episodes without solving an captcha (per hour).
+How this tool works is pretty simple, it generates lots of accounts, one account can watch 9 Episodes without solving an captcha (per hour).

 **Before using this tool you acctually need to generate some accounts! (--generate <amount>)**